2019 Sports Car Challenge of Mid-Ohio: Background

+International Motor Sports Association's (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2019 IMSA SportsCar Championship (IMSA SCC) in August 2018.
+It was the second consecutive year it was part of the WeatherTech SportsCar Championship.
+The 2019 Sports Car Challenge of Mid-Ohio was the fourth of twelve sports car races of 2019 by IMSA, and it was the first of seven rounds held as part of the WeatherTech Sprint Cup.
+The race was held at the thirteen-turn 2.258 mi Mid-Ohio Sports Car Course in Lexington, Ohio on May 5, 2019.

-This event marks the inaugural event of a new support championship for the GT Daytona (GTD) class called the WeatherTech Sprint Cup.
+The event marked the inaugural event of a new support championship for the GT Daytona (GTD) class called the WeatherTech Sprint Cup.
 It is a championship of all the non-endurance events in the GTD calendar, using the same scoring system as the overall full-time championship, unlike its sister support championship, the Michelin Endurance Cup.

 Two and a half weeks prior to the event, Ford announced they would end their factory program with Chip Ganassi Racing in the GTLM class in both the World Endurance Championship and the WeatherTech championship at the end of 2019.

-On April 24th, 2019, IMSA released a technical bulletin regarding the Balance of Performance for the race.
+On April 24, 2019, IMSA released a technical bulletin regarding the Balance of Performance for the race.
 There were no changes made to either the DPi or GT Le Mans classes.
 In GTD, the Lamborghini Huracán GT3, which had been victorious in the previous two rounds at Daytona and Sebring, received a 30 kilogram weight increase and a 1-liter reduction in fuel capacity.
 In contrast, the Audi R8 LMS and Mercedes-AMG GT3 cars were given weight reductions of 25 and 20 kilograms, respectively.
 The McLaren 720S GT3 received its baseline weight of 1320 kilograms and RPM of 8,000 for its first IMSA event.

+Before the race, Pipo Derani and Felipe Nasr led the DPi Drivers' Championship with 92 points, 2 points ahead of Hélio Castroneves and Ricky Taylor in second position followed by Filipe Albuquerque and João Barbosa in third with 89 points.
+In LMP2, Cameron Cassels and Kyle Masson led the Drivers' Championship with 67 points; the duo held a seven-point gap over Matt McMurry and Gabriel Aubry.
+Earl Bamber and Laurens Vanthoor led the GTLM Drivers' Championship with 91 points, ahead of Patrick Pilet and Nick Tandy with 87 points, and Antonio García and Jan Magnussen in third with 87 points.
+With 70 points, Mirko Bortolotti, Rik Breukers, and Rolf Ineichen led the GTD Drivers' Championship, 16 points clear of Frankie Montecalvo, Townsend Bell, and Aaron Telitz.
+Cadillac, Porsche, and Lamborghini were leading their respective Manufacturers' Championships, while Whelen Engineering Racing, Performance Tech Motorsports, Porsche GT Team, and GRT Grasser Racing Team each led their own Teams' Championships.